Sun Country Airlines | Boston

 The Old North Church steeple, a landmark that warned of the impending British—and freedom—during the American Revolution, is just one of the many historic pieces Boston embraces.
 But venture from the Freedom Trail for a day and you’ll find that this birthplace of American literature, a neighbor to intellectual elites such as Harvard and MIT, and home to the Red Sox, is a purveyor of good times both old and new.

-Facts & FundamentalsThe Public Garden has the world’s only swan boats.
+Facts & FundamentalsThe Public Garden has the world’s first swan boats.
 The oldest boat in the fleet was built in 1918 by the founder’s youngest son.
 On December 16, 1773, the Sons of Liberty boarded three ships and dumped 342 chests of tea worth £9,659.
-The 45 tons of tea would be worth about one million dollars today Boston’s “Firsts” include: anti-smoking law (1632), public park in America (1634), public secondary school (Boston Latin 1635), college (Harvard, 1636), regular newspaper (1704), state constitution (1780) and city police department (1838).
+The 45 tons of tea would be worth about one million dollars today.
+Boston’s “Firsts” include: anti-smoking law (1632), public park in America (1634), public secondary school (Boston Latin 1635), college (Harvard, 1636), regular newspaper (1704), state constitution (1780) and city police department (1838).
 The first woman in the United States to earn a doctorate, Helen Magill White, graduated from Boston University in 1877.
 The “T,” or Boston subway, is the oldest underground metro in America.
-Lines are named for destinations: Red for Harvard; Blue for the ocean; the leafy Green suburbs of Brookline and Newton, and Orange for Orange Street.
-The only place in the world where a boat can sail under a train passing under a car driving under an airplane is Boston University Bridge on Commonwealth Avenue.
-The Isabella Stewart Gardner Museum allows anyone named Isabella, with proper identification, free admission.
+Lines are named for destinations: Red for Harvard; Blue for the ocean; the leafy Green suburbs of Brookline and Newton; Orange for Orange Street, and Silver for Logan International Air The only place in the world where a boat can sail under a train passing under a car driving under an airplane is Boston University Bridge on Commonwealth Avenue.
+The Isabella Stewart Gardner Museum offers anyone named Isabella, with proper identification, free admission.
 The Colonial Theatre opened on December 20, 1900, with Ben Hur.
 It had a cast of 350 and a chariot race with eight horses.
 Longfellow’s poem immortalized Paul Revere, but neglected to mention Dr. Samuel Prescott and William Dawes.
 Only Prescott reached Concord.
-The first cookbook published in America, Fannie Farmer’s Boston Cooking-School Cook Book, is still in print.
+The first cookbook published in America (1896), Fannie Farmer’s Boston Cooking-School Cook Book, is still in print.

 The city is more than a collection of historic sites, though.
-Every August, nearly 130,000 students from 30 professional schools and universities in the city of Boston (and Harvard’s, Tufts’ and MIT’s 60,000+ from across the Charles River in Cambridge) return to The Athens of America.
-In a city of 617,594, their presence creates a youthful energy that has transformed the once-staid grande dame.
+Every August, more than 250,000 students from 50 professional schools and universities in the city of Boston and Cambridge return to The Athens of America.
+In addition to the Greater Boston population of 4.6 million, their presence adds a youthful energy that has transformed the once-staid grande dame.
 There’s a festival every month celebrating everything from Improv comedy, indie films, beer, bacon and vegetarians to jazz, the arts, tango and the Fourth of July.
 Sports fans of every stripe will find a local team or event to cheer for, whether they’re in love with baseball, hockey, basketball, running or football.
 Just be sure to keep your Yankee blue at home.

 In short, Boston is a modern city that looks to the future while acknowledging its unique past.
 You’ll find contemporary towers soaring above historic spires, charming swan boats gracing a pond and cutting-edge technology being developed in labs around the city.
-There’s a distinct accent and lingo that’ll have you dropping and adding ‘r’ while you remember to order a frappe, a tonic or jimmies on your ice cream.
-You’ll take the T and find yourself on a bus, a trolley, the subway or a train.
+There’s a distinct accent and lingo that will have you dropping and adding ‘r’ while you remember to order a frappe, a tonic or jimmies on your ice cream.
+You’ll take the T and find yourself on a bus, trolley, the subway or a train.
 There’s music, art, sports and ducklings, too.
-And by the time you leave, you’ll be calling it all “wicked” cool.
+By the time you leave, you’ll be calling it all “wicked” cool.

-A diverse crowd finds its way to this American Brasserie, offering a menu of classic European and New England favorites.
-Tasty bites include veal schnitzel and one of the best burgers around.
+A diverse crowd finds its way to this American brasserie, offering a menu of classic European and New England favorites.
+Tasty bites include veal schnitzel and one of the best burgers in town.
 The 46-foot marble bar is not only the longest in Boston, but the setting for savvy locals and hip travelers.

 KO Prime Steakhouse